sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(numbers).toEqual([3, 1, 2])
 -->

-Here’s a more subtle but more realistic example of the same problem:
+This is a more subtle but more realistic example of the same problem:

 <!-- const Select = ({items}) => items.join('|') -->